 3. Bisphosphonates bind to hydroxyapatites in the bone, forming compounds resistant to enzymatic hydrolysis and causing the inhibition of osteoclastic bone resorption.
 Oral bisphosphonates are the drugs of choice in primary osteoporosis in postmenopausal women, in men, and in patients with glucocorticoid-induced osteoporosis.
 In patients with contraindications to oral bisphosphonates and in those who are noncompliant, consider IV bisphosphonates.

 The optimal duration of bisphosphonate treatment has not been established.
 After 3 to 5 years, the effectiveness of treatment and adverse effects should be evaluated.
 Consider discontinuation of bisphosphonates after 3 to 5 years of treatment if the current risk of fractures is not high (ie, the patient has not had an osteoporotic fracture and the T score is >−2.5).
 However, high-risk patients should not be considered for a drug holiday, as the risk for fracturing outweighs the risk of potential adverse effects.
 After 2 or 3 years, reassess the risk on the basis of BMD and markers of bone turnover.
-If during this period the patient has had an osteoporotic fracture or his or her risk has increased, reintroduce bisphosphonate treatment; however, no data directly proving the benefits and safety of this management strategy are available.
+If during this period the patient has had an osteoporotic fracture or their risk has increased, reintroduce bisphosphonate treatment; however, no data directly proving the benefits and safety of this management strategy are available.

 The key adverse effects of oral bisphosphonates are related to the GI tract (eg, esophagitis or esophageal ulcers; adverse effects are less frequent in the case of weekly or monthly administration).
 In addition, absorption is poor if they are taken with anything but water.
 Therefore, the tablets should be taken on an empty stomach with plain water and the patient should remain upright for 30 minutes afterwards.
 Other adverse effects—associated particularly with IV administration—include bone, muscle, and joint pain; flu-like symptoms; rash; and decrease in serum calcium and phosphate levels.